ligolang/ligo/tools/emacs/README.md

 # Emacs plugin for LIGO

-This plugin features syntax highlighting and `lsp-mode` support for PascaLIGO and CameLIGO.
+This plugin features syntax highlighting and `lsp-mode` support for CameLIGO.

 For the LSP to work, you need to install `lsp-mode` and put `ligo-squirrel` executable in PATH.